EdinGuso/ecowcdb/README.md

 # Report

 ## Introduction
-Time-Sensitive Networking (TSN) has emerged as a critical technology in various domains where real-time communication is paramount, such as industrial automation, autonomous vehicles, and multimedia streaming.
-TSN provides deterministic and bounded latency guarantees, ensuring the timely delivery of time-critical data in networked systems.
-To support the development and deployment of TSN, the TSN Working Group, comprised of industry experts and researchers, has been instrumental in defining standards that address the stringent requirements of these applications.

-Time-sensitive networks require performance guarantees under worst-case scenarios, where delays can be maximized due to factors like congestion, contention, and network topology.
-Unlike average-case analysis, worst-case analysis considers extreme situations to ensure the network's ability to handle critical communication within strict latency bounds.
-Computing the exact worst-case delays for time-sensitive networks is known to be an NP-hard problem, posing significant computational challenges.
+Time-sensitive networks, as in the context of IEEE Time-Sensitive Networking (TSN) and IETF Deterministic Networking (DetNet), require bounds on the worst-case delays as they support safety-critical applications and offer deterministic services with guaranteed, bounded latency.
+Finding the exact worst-case delays is known to be an NP-hard problem; hence we are interested in bounds on the worst-case delays.

 In the quest to analyze and validate the performance of communication networks, Network Calculus has emerged as a powerful mathematical framework.
 It provides methods for computing upper bounds on worst-case performance parameters, such as end-to-end delay and backlog [[1]](#references).
 These upper bounds enable network designers to assess the predictability and performance guarantees of their designs and ensure compliance with real-time requirements.